 Loading...

-Last Updated on 24th August 2023
+Last Updated on 10th May 2024

-Share with your friends, family, and colleagues!
+Share this with your friends, family, and colleagues

-For World Mental Health Day 2022, we have compiled our best resources on mental health, along with some top tips for talking to young people about mental health.
-This year’s theme is “Make mental health and wellbeing for all a global priority”.
+For Mental Health Awareness Week 2024, we have compiled our best resources on mental health, along with some top tips for talking to young people about mental health.

 Top Tips for Talking about Mental Health

-Remember things have changed!
+Remember, things have changed!

 Choose your moment

 One of the first factors to consider when engaging in a difficult topic is choosing your timing.
-Finding a moment in which they feel open to talking is key – don’t pick a time in which they might feel rushed, ‘on the spot’ or distracted.
+Finding a moment in which they feel open to talking is key.
+Don’t pick a time in which they might feel rushed, ‘on the spot’ or distracted.
 It may feel logical to ask a young person to come sit on the sofa or at the dining room table, but this could create an atmosphere of intensity – or, even worse, like they’re in trouble!
-Instead, try to open a conversation when you’re in a more casual setting and with perhaps less intense eye contact!
+Instead, try to open a conversation when you’re in a more casual setting and with perhaps less intense eye contact.
 For example, when on a walk, out for dinner or in the car.

 Use open-ended questions